-One thing you’ll know about me if you’ve spent much time in these parts is that I’m reeeeally passionate about draianage holes.
+One thing you’ll know about me if you’ve spent much time in these parts is that I’m reeeeally passionate about drainage holes.
 Just read this post if you don’t believe me.
-Yup, I really wrote a 1,500 word article presenting my case about pots with holes.
+Yup, I really wrote a 1,500-word article presenting my case about pots with holes.
 I promise it’s not as dull as you’d think.

 If you have no option other than to plant a plant in a pot without holes, you could put a layer of gravel on the bottom to catch any excess water and stop it from being reabsorbed by the roots of the plant.
 It probably won’t help much though, and you should, you know, GO AND GET A POT WITH HOLES.

 Doesn’t putting rocks in plant pots aid drainage?

 As I already mentioned, you just need one rock, to keep the potting medium in the pot.

 Putting gravel in the bottom of a plant pot doesn’t make the water drain away more quickly, it instead creates a perched water table.